sehmon/WhatAmIEating/README.md

 http://www.foodessentials.com/

 *HackRU Top 10 project <br>
-*HackRU Best Use of A Mashery API
+*HackRU Best Use of A Mashery API <br>

+Big thanks to <a href="https://github.com/maltzj">Jonathan Maltz</a> for helping with this project.